jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Given a Set of Vertices of a Tree show do they lie on the same path or not/README.md

 ### Explanation :
 It's a very straight forward DFS Problem .
 No need to change anything at all in the DFS function .
 For every Node in the DFS we will store the in time and end time of that node .
-Now what actually intime and endtime means ? intime means that time when a DFS function reach a completely univisited Node **U** and Endtime is the time when we complete traversing all of the adjacent vertices of that node (the end of DFS function for that node **U**) .
+Now what actually intime and endtime means ? intime means the time when a DFS function reach a completely univisited Node **U** and Endtime is the time when we complete traversing all of the adjacent vertices of that node (the end of DFS function for that node **U**) .
 All we need to solve this problem is a simple observation .